 The village is famous for its world heritage site “Historic Village of Shirakawa-go.”
 Shirakawa-mura was established in 1919, but the oldest remaining farm houses are approximately 350 years old.

 Shirakawa-mura boasts a great number of tourist attractions.
 Since 1995, the historic village has been listed as a Unesco world heritage site, and additionally, the virgin beech forest of Hakusan National Park rivals if not surpasses the world natural heritage site “Shirakami-Sanchi.”
 Besides these sites, Shirakawa-go also offers the hot spring baths of Ojirakawa and Hirase Onsen.

 Since the world heritage accreditations, Shirakawa-mura has become a much visited tourist spot and many of the villagers are engaged in tourism related industry.
 Japanese traditional sweets, made from local products are a regional specialty.

 - Local government PR

 Shirakawa-mura does not have railways and the conditions of its roads were poor, however, in 2008 the Tokai-Hokuriku Expressway was completed causing a dramatic improvement to accessing the village.
-Nine buses a day come to Shirakawa-mura from Takayama, and three buses go from there to Kanazawa, resulting in a great improvement in the convenience of Shirakawa-mura’s transportation as compared with in the past.
+Transportation has become much more convenient, with buses running round trips 10 times daily from Kanazawa to Shirakawa-go, and 15 times daily from Takayama to Shirakawa-go.